kennovation1/pypkgskeleton/README.md

 You can delete one or both subpackages or add more.
 You can have one or more modules in the root package.

+*NOTE:* Do not name a top module to be the same as the package name.
+For example having a top module called pypkgskeleton.py in the pypkgskeleton package will cause an import error.
+Another error to avoid is don't make the only difference be just case differences since that is not a sufficient distinction.

 Below, we'll look at configuring `__init__.py` to show different ways of allowing the client program to more easily import modules.